3rd January 2017

 I enjoyed the last few days of freedom, recharging my batteries and mentally preparing myself to go back to reality.

-During the three hours that separated me from home, I was thinking that in the end… my reality is not that bad.
+During the three hours that separated me from home, I was thinking that in the end… my life is not that bad.
 I live in one of the most exquisite suburbs around the most beautiful city in the world.
 I work in a great place with great people and lovely customers.
 I can hop on a bus and go for a drink next to the Opera House.
 And within one hour drive, I can immerse myself in unspoilt and untouched nature.

 My reality is pretty awesome after all.